drxnch/device-stm32/README.md

     ├── Timer
     │   ├── Preset Timers
     │   └── Set Timer
+    ├── Alarm
+    │   ├── Preset Alarms
+    │   └── Set Alarms
     └── Settings
         ├── Brightness
-        └── Modes
+        └── Battery Saver Mode

 ```

 ### Music Playback

-Music playback is triggered once the timer reaches its target, or can be activated independently depending on configuration.
+Music playback can be started by simply pressing the play button, or by selecting a song to play from the 'Music' application.

-### Countdown/Timer Functions
+### Countdown/Timer and Alarm Functions

-The timer can be started, stopped, and reset using the designated input method (e.g. onboard button).
+The Timer/Alarm application can be started, stopped, and reset using the designated input method (e.g. onboard button).

 ### Communication